Search

 This tutorial is for developers who:

-• Want to add a fully-featured image and video editor component to their Svelte application.
+• Want to integrate a full-featured image and video editor into their app.

 What You’ll Achieve#